Working with Emotions in Meditation

 Thoughts and emotions are always there.
 With awareness, even negative emotions become workable.
 If we understand how to work with our mind, even a very negative emotion–like aggression–can be useful.
 We can learn to control aggression and negative emotions.
 Stripped of self-reference, the fundamental energy of aggression becomes directness.
 For example, if a small child is about to run into the street and you shout “NO!” the child will stop, she will be safe.
 You’re not reacting out of self-centeredness; you’re using the basic emotion’s directness to communicate effectively.

-It takes meditation practice to be able to extract the quality of energy and communication from a negative emotion.
+Meditation practice can be considered an antidote to extract the quality of energy and communication from a negative emotion.
 Meditation makes it possible for us to recognize what is arising in the mind.
 When we clearly see thoughts and emotions, we realize we don’t have to react to them.

 If we go beyond the reactivity, our grasping becomes the desire to benefit others.
 Our aggression becomes the will to protect others from harm.
 Our ignoring can transform into accommodation: we can accommodate what is happening–we don’t always have to react.
 Instead of being self-referential, the energy of competitiveness, of always comparing ourselves with others, becomes an energy of activity and accomplishment.
 With pride, instead of puffing ourselves up, we add to others’ experience of the world; we make the environment very warm and rich so people feel very welcome.